KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 - Analyzing the model's performance and providing insights into its strengths and limitations in handling lighting variations

 ##### Accuracy
-The model achieved an exceptional test accuracy of 99.94%, highlighting the effectiveness of SVM in handling diverse lighting conditions.
+The model achieved a test accuracy of 99.94%, highlighting the effectiveness of SVM in handling diverse lighting conditions

 ##### Performance
-The SVM-based approach demonstrated computational efficiency, making it suitable for small to medium-sized datasets.
-It is particularly effective in controlled environments, where preprocessing steps significantly enhance performance.
+The SVM-based approach demonstrated computational efficiency, making it suitable for small to medium-sized datasets It is particularly effective in controlled environments, where preprocessing steps significantly enhance performance

 ##### Insights
 - Impact of Lighting Variations: